outworkers/phantom/README.md

 We are also testing it in production in a massive enterprise to make sure it's reliable with a few dozen nodes in a cluster, not just the local embedded flavour.

+- A new QueryBuilder

+At present times, phantom is relying on the underlying Datastax Java Driver to serialise queries to CQL and while the querybuilder implementation is excellent for Java standards, it doesn't add any Scala features, since it was a Java only product.
+With a Scala based builder we plan to add more advanced behaviour, such as immutable builders and phantom types.

 - Spark integration

 Thanks to the awesome partnership between Databricks and Datastax, Spark is getting a Cassandra facelift with an awesome integration.
 We won't be slow to follow up with a fully type safe Scala implementation of that integration, so you can enjoy the benefits of high power computation with Cassandra as a backup storage through the simple and hopefully awesome DSL we've gotten you used to.

-You can expect to see the spark integration live in a new ```phantom-spark``` module in the 1.1.0 or 1.2.0 version, planned sometime in September 2014.
+You can expect to see the spark integration live in a new ```phantom-spark``` module in the 1.3.0 or 1.4.0 version, planned sometime in September 2014.

 Commercial support